What Is Mold Inspection?

 The sooner that an inspection can be completed, the better chance there is that the exposure to the worst of mold’s toxins is limited.

-With two decades of combined experience helping homeowners, we know the steps necessary to ensure that all of the mold is found, dried, sanitized.
+With two decades of combined experience helping homeowners, we know the steps necessary to ensure that all of the molds is found, dried, sanitized.
 This is the best way to ensure that your home can be returned to its pre-mold state.

 Our experienced technicians use specialized tools such as thermal cameras and moisture meters to identify water leaks, water damage, and to find mold in hard-to-reach locations.